 Highest top speed: 35.2 km/hr

-Not many would have been surprised to see a Wolves player make the grade, but everyone will be surprised to know that it was not Adama Traore.
+Not many will be surprised to see a Wolves player make the grade, but everyone will be surprised to know that it was not Adama Traore.
 No, it was in fact young Portuguese full-back Vinagre who clinched a place in the top three with his sonic sprints.

 A lighting-quick top speed of 35.2 km/hr managed to beat all of his teammates but, unlike his namesake Ruben Neves, he has not quite done enough to convince Nuno Espirito Santo of a regular starting berth in the West Midlands just yet.